see-mike-out/latex-cleanup/README.md

 ## Cautions

 Use at your own risk!
-I recommend using this when you submit your Latex source files rather than clean-up verison.
+It is not thoroughly tested.
+I recommend using this when you submit your Latex source files rather than clean-up version.

 If you fork this repo, any `*.tex` files are git-ignored.